avidclam/grouptag/README.md

 # Grouptag, categorization by rules
+> This README is available as a [notebook at Google Colab](https://colab.research.google.com/drive/1g46psQ6cARZdoVpJw6j51DGfqHLDjqtO?usp=sharing).

 Grouptag is a Python package aimed at pattern- or keyword-based categorization (tagging) of text records.
 It's a companion to proven technologies: pattern part relies on the capabilities of Pandas Series, while keyword search is based on CountVectorizer from scikit-learn.
 ## Use Case Example